SAN ANTONIO – UPDATE, March 23, 2020: We are moving updates from this article into three other articles to best inform our readers.

 Precautions you can take

 Like preventing the flu, health officials say residents should wash their hands often, and disinfect surfaces and commonly used countertops.
-Disinfectants have proved effective in killing the virus, McQuiston said.
+Disinfectants have proved effective in killing the virus.

 Have a question about the coronavirus?
 Ask in the prompt below.